Osha Compliance: Everything You Need to Know

 - Prior history of violations

-Criminal penalties for violation can lead to jail time.
+Criminal penalties for violations can lead to jail time.
 A criminal violation under OSHA consist of:

 - Violations resulting in death